 Subject to certain ownership thresholds, holders of Series B Preferred Shares have the right to appoint one director to the Company's board of directors and TCP also has consent rights over certain corporate actions including authorizing, creating or issuing any class or series of capital stock that runs senior or in parity with the Series B Preferred Shares, engaging in certain transactions with affiliates or engaging in transactions that increase the leverage of the Company more than a certain level.
 However, following the partial redemption on June 10, 2019 mentioned above, the holders' of Series B Preferred Shares right to appoint a director and consent rights terminated.
-Christian Donohue, who was initially appointed as Director by the holders of the Series B Preferred Shares, was appointed to serve as Direct by Board of Directors in July 2019.
+Christian Donohue, who was initially appointed as Director by the holders of the Series B Preferred Shares, was appointed to serve as Director by the Board of Directors in July 2019 (and was later elected as a Class B Director at the Company's 2020 Annual General Meeting of Shareholders).
 In addition, the holders of Series B Preferred Shares will vote as one class with the Company's common stock on all matters on which shareholders are entitled to vote, with each Series B Preferred Share having a number of votes equal to 50% of the numbers of shares of common stock of the Company into which such Series B Preferred Share would be convertible on the applicable record date.